UniMath/UniMath/INSTALL.md

 $ make
 ```

+Once this is done, you can start [browsing and editing UniMath](./USAGE.md).
+Below, we explain how to compile individual packages of UniMath,and how to
+create HTML documentation.

 To compile an individual package and the files it depends on, e.g., the package `CategoryTheory`, issue
 ```bash
 $ make CategoryTheory